Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

     global:
       ...
       disasterRecovery:
-        afterServices: ["app"]
+        afterServices: ["app", "postgres-service-site-manager"]
     ```

-   In common case OpenSearch service is a base service and does not have any `after` services.
+   In common case OpenSearch service is a base service and does not have any `after` services, but if you have DBaaS adapter enabled, you need to specify in this parameter `Postgres`, where the DBaaS aggregator stores its data.

 4. In DR scheme, OpenSearch must be deployed with indicating OpenSearch service from opposite side.
 For example, if you deploy `standby` OpenSearch cluster you should specify path to the OpenSearch from `active` side to start replication from `active` OpenSearch to `standby`.
    Even if you deploy `active` side you need to specify path to `standby` OpenSearch cluster to support switch over process.
 You can also specify some regular expression as `indicesPattern` which is used for look up `active` indices to replicate them.